FelixOnline/v2/content/articles/2012-2-2-the-kingkiller-chronicle.md

  - /books/2100/the-kingkiller-chronicle
 imported: true
 comments:
+ - value: >
- - Great article I love the book And the mythic backstory is a great source of discussions among my friends on how the 3rd book should be likeThe trilogy is definately better than Song of Ice and Fire
+     Great article, I love the book.
+And the mythic back-story is a great source of discussions among my friends on how the 3rd book should be like. <br> <br>The trilogy is definately better than Song of Ice and Fire.

 # Article Taxonomies
 categories: